MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-process.md

 ## Modify documents

-## Stop a task from a step
+## Stop a task

 Most steps of a task include a **Stop** button that allows you to terminate the process.
-When you select **Stop**, a task isn't terminated immediately;&mdash;you're asked to confirm before the task is stopped.
+When you select **Stop**, a task isn't terminated immediately&mdash;you're asked to confirm before the task is stopped.

 Before you stop a task, consider the following behavior: